 Luke’s major breakthrough into animation began in early 2004 when ABC’s new media division approached him to be the creative Director of the award winning, indigenous Dust Echoes series.
 Luke also composed the music for the series and was awarded the APRA/AGSC Music Award for Best Children’s Television.

 Luke is the Brainchild, Director and Producer of the original multi award winning Figaro Pho interstitial series, which was later developed with producers Frank Verheggen and Dan Fill (Chocolate Liberation Front) into The Adventures of Figaro Pho (39 X 8min).

 Based on the success of The Adventures of Figaro Pho, CLF partnered with VFX Giants, LUMA PICTURES to create The New Adventures of Figaro Pho.

-His ability to generate highly imaginative properties from concept to final product has taken him from success to success.
+His ability to generate imaginative properties from concept to final product has taken him from success to success.
 As a result, Luke is one of Australia’s sought after Directors.

 Jurevicius to direct Arkie feature film

 Luke has been headhunted by Academy Award winning producer, Sophie Byrne – The Lost Thing, Gorillaz – to direct the up and coming animated feature film Arkie, based on the Scarygirl novel by Nathan Jurevicius.

-This exciting venture signals Luke’s foray into the world of feature film.
+This venture signals Luke’s foray into the world of feature film.